-NJSO has entered into an agreement with the Music Director/Conductor for the period from September 1, 2009 through August 31, 2016.
+NJSO has entered into an agreement with the Music Director/Conductor for the period from September 1, 2016 through August 31, 2020.
 The agreement provides for subscription and music directorship program fees as approved by the Board of Trustees.
-As of June 30, 2016, NJSO has entered into an agreement with the new Music Director/Conductor for the period from September 1, 2016 through August 31, 2020.

-NJSO had also entered into an agreement with the President/Chief Executive Officer for the period from July 1, 2013 through June 30, 2016.
+NJSO had also entered into an agreement with the President/Chief Executive Officer for the period from October 1, 2016 through June 30, 2019.
 The agreement provided for a base salary and additional benefits as approved by the Board of Trustees.
-During the year ended June 30, 2016, the employment agreement was terminated.
-As of the June 28, 2016, NJSO has entered into an agreement with the new President/Chief Executive Officer for the period from October 1, 2016, through June 30, 2019.